ckerce/pops_ml/README.md

-# POPS-ML:  A Machine Learning API Implementation for Phase Only Pattern Synthesis
+# POPS-ML:  A Machine Learning API Implementation for Phase-Only Pattern Synthesis

 ## About: